giosali/HotkeyUtility/docs/advanced_usage.md

 You'll need to pass it a [Key](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.key), a [ModifierKeys](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.modifierkeys), and an event handler that will be subscribed to the `Pressed` event that will trigger when the hotkey is pressed.

-Once you've created your `Hotkey`, pass it to the `TryAddHotkey` method of an instance of the `HotkeyUtility` class:
+Once you've created your `Hotkey`, pass it to the `TryAddHotkey` method of an instance of the `HotkeyManager` class:

 ```csharp linenums="1"
 using System;